deadlyvipers/dojo_rules/introduction.md

 Hello Codeschool!
-JavaScript path is the best
+JavaScript path is the bes
+* Git
+* Javascript
+* Ruby